kallisto-finance/kallisto-docs/docs/src/guide/chaser-vault.md

 ### `decreaseAllowance`

-Decreases the allowance granted to spender by the caller.
+Decreases the allowance granted to the spender by the caller.

 ```js
 def decreaseAllowance(_spender: address, _value: uint256) -> bool: